SOLAS-TTRPG/SOLAS/CreatureCollection/README.md

 **Grasping Vines** *12 Tiles, R5 Necrotic*
 - Can be used up to 2x per turn
 - Targets who fail a **Dexterity Check (2)** are pulled 2 Tiles toward the Kulgeli.
 If the target is within 2 tiles, the target is hoisted up into the air 2 Tiles.
-Targets who fail remain in the vines and cannot move further away from the Kulgeli until they make a **Strength Check (3)**, taking damage at the start of each of the Kulgeli's turns.
+Targets who fail the check remain in the vines and cannot move further away from the Kulgeli until they succeed on a **Strength Check (3)**, taking damage at the start of each of the Kulgeli's turns.

 **Cold Clutches** *2 Tiles, R10 Necrotic*
 - Can be used up to 2x per turn